Prismfade/Discord-SEPTA-Bot/README.md

 2. Click on 'New Application' and assign a name to your bot

-3. On the left side menu, open 'Bot' and obtain token to paste for use in .env
+3. On the left side menu, open 'Bot' and obtain token to paste in the .env file

 ### 🧱 Installation